 How do I deal with emotional pain?

-There are memories that bother you, incidents you cannot get over, people you cannot forgive, things you cannot forget, and so forth.
+There are some memories that bother you, incidents you cannot get over, people you cannot forgive, things you cannot forget, and so forth.
 You want to forgive, to forget, to move on, to get over, yet something deep-rooted in you, perhaps the pain, the anguish, stops you from being yourself, being happy.

 If you can heal yourself of most, if not all, major untoward happenings in your life, you will experience a blissful state without even going through the rigors of meditation.
 Let me introduce you to the thesis of emotional healing through Bo’s story.
 If you’ve been wondering how to heal from your pain, look no further.